-Long hidden behind ‘the curtain’, it has emerged, butterfly-like on travellers’ maps.
+Long hidden behind ‘the curtain’, it has emerged, butterfly-like on travelers’ maps.
 Boasting hilltop churches, meandering cobbled streets, mountainscapes and a wine region the French would envy, Georgia is sure to capture your imagination.

 Most nationalities do not currently require a visa for Georgia, including Australia, New Zealand, Canada, UK, USA & all EU member states.
 Visa free nationalities can now only stay "visa free' in Georgia for 30 days.
 However, all nationalities should check with the nearest embassy for the latest visa information as this may be subject to change at short notice.